-1. You can set the whistle to sound automatically three times a minute when the train is running.
-Other sounds can also be triggered automatically.
-This is described in section 8.

-2. You can connect the soundcard whistle trigger to a reed switch which you mount on the bottom of the loco.
+- 1. You can set the horn to sound automatically three times a minute when the train is running.
+This is described in section 6. - 2.
+You can connect the soundcard horn trigger to a reed switch which you mount on the bottom of the loco.
 Then install magnets in the track where you want the horn to sound eg. at the approaches to a level crossing.
-The horn will then sound briefly as the loco crosses each magnet.

-3. Use the remote control, supplied with the soundcard, to trigger all the sounds as described in section 8.
+The horn will then sound briefly as the loco crosses each magnet. - 3.
+Use the remote control, supplied with the soundcard, to trigger all the sounds as described in section 6.
 However, infra-red remote controls are not designed for long distance use outside.
 On an overcast but bright day, the remote control, powered by AA or AAA batteries will probably operate up to three metres away.